Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Abstract

 \section{Abstract}

-Driving in dense traffic with human and autonomous drivers is a challenging task that requires high level planning and reasoning along with the ability to react quickly to changes in a dynamic environment.
-In this study, we propose a hierarchical learning approach that uses learned motion primitives as actions.
-Motion primitives are obtained using unsupervised skill discovery without a predetermined reward function, allowing them to be reused in different scenarios.
-This can reduce the total training time for applications that need to obtain multiple models with varying behavior.
-Simulation results demonstrate that the proposed approach yields driver models that achieve higher performance with less training compared to baseline reinforcement learning methods.
+Driving in dense traffic with human and autonomous drivers is a challenging task that requires high-level planning and reasoning.
+Human drivers can achieve this task comfortably, and there has been many efforts to model human driver strategies.
+These strategies can be used as inspirations for developing autonomous driving algorithms or to create high-fidelity simulators.
+Reinforcement learning is a common tool to model driver policies, but conventional training of these models can be computationally expensive and time-consuming.
+To address this issue, in this paper, we propose ``skill-based" hierarchical driving strategies, where motion primitives, i.e. skills, are designed and used as high-level actions.
+This reduces the training time for applications that require multiple models with varying behavior.
+Simulation results in a merging scenario demonstrate that the proposed approach yields driver models that achieve higher performance with less training compared to baseline reinforcement learning methods.

-\section{Introduction}
+\section{INTRODUCTION}

-In the past decades, applications in which autonomous agents interact with humans have been rapidly growing.
-In order to ensure such interactions are safe and reliable, an agent needs to have a high level understanding of its environment and be capable of long term planning.
-To that extent, reinforcement learning (RL) is promising as a solution where agents learn to optimize a given reward function in both near and distant future.
-Deep RL has solved many challenging problems \cite{Atari, Dota} and achieved super-human performance in many tasks \cite{Silver Go, Silver All}.
-There is also growing literature on using deep RL in autonomous driving \cite{RL AV 1, RL AV 2, RL AV 3, RL AV 4, RL AV 5}.
-A comprehensive review of the subject can be found in \cite{RL AV Survey}.
+Deep reinforcement learning (RL) has solved many challenging problems \cite{Dota, Atari} and achieved super-human performance in complex tasks that classical algorithms struggle with \cite{Silver Go, Silver All}.
+Autonomous driving could be considered such a problem, and to that extent, there is growing literature on utilising deep RL in this field \cite{RL AV 1, RL AV 2, RL AV 3, RL AV 4, RL AV 5}.
+A comprehensive review of recent developments on this subject can be found in \cite{RL AV Survey}.

-Although RL methods proved useful in solving complex decision making problems through optimizing a reward function, they encounter difficulties in environments with sparse rewards.
-Road traffic is an example for such an environment, where critical events like motor vehicle collisions occur rarely.
-One solution for this problem is incorporating domain knowledge through reward shaping \cite{Reward Shaping First, Reward Shaping Invariance}.
-However, this approach introduces human bias into the process and can lead to sub-optimal performance.
+In a traffic environment, there are critical events such as collisions that occur rarely.
+Although rare, they are valuable for the learning process, but they lead to environments with sparse rewards.
+RL methods are known to suffer from extensive training times and sub-optimal long-term planning when dealing with sparse rewards.
+One way to solve this problem is incorporating human experts' domain knowledge through reward shaping \cite{Reward Shaping First, Reward Shaping Invariance}.
+However, this introduces human bias to the process and can lead to sub-optimal performance and unwanted behavior.